 And third, you can land $10,000 worth of work on top of your other writing fees!

 As an active AWAI member, it’s easy for you to participate in the $10K Challenge.
 And there’s no limit to how many submissions you can send in.

 When you’ve got your copy just the way you want it, send it in to us.
 If we like what we see, you’ll get a call or an email from Katie Yeakle or Rebecca Matter saying, “We want to work with you!”

-You’ll be invited to participate in an AWAI marketing team Peer Review … we’ll work with you on finalizing your copy so we can test it … and, best of all, you’ll get a paycheck for your work — and most likely an invitation to write more for us!
+You’ll be invited to work with our Copy Chief … we’ll work with you on finalizing your copy, so we can use it … and, best of all, you’ll get a paycheck for your work — and most likely an invitation to write more for us!

-Then once a year, Katie and Rebecca will review all the copy written by AWAI members that’s been tested.
-They’ll analyze sales results, profits earned, and the breakthrough nature of the copy.
+Then once a year, Katie and Rebecca will review all the copy written by AWAI members.
+They’ll analyze any trackable results and the breakthrough nature of the idea.
 Based on those results, at least one person will be selected to receive additional contracted assignments from AWAI — to the tune of $10,000!

 Sound good so far?
 Keep reading … it gets even better.

 If you’re wondering why we’ve agreed to hand out an additional $10,000 worth of assignments to at least one of our members each year, it’s very simple, really …

 Our current pool of copywriters can’t keep up with our insane demand.
 So we really need new, motivated copywriters.